Literacy

 • regular data collection (at both a system and school level) is to be used with purpose, considered when planning and be ‘fed-forward’ into upcoming content delivery.

-• subscriptions to the MultiLit eLibrary, Sunshine Readers and SORA are accessible to students at home.
+• subscriptions to the MultiLit eLibrary, Sunshine Online Readers and SORA make books accessible to students at home.

 • we encourage parents to share the reading experience with their child daily, and emphasise the importance of home-support when it comes to developing our students into literate citizens.